-If you need more space on the forms or schedules, attach separate sheets.
+If you need more space to report items shown on the forms or schedules, attach separate sheets reporting the items.
 Use the same size and format as on the printed forms.
 But show the totals on the printed forms.
-Be sure to put the REMIC's name and employer identification number on each sheet.
+Be sure to put the REMIC's name and employer identification number (EIN) on each sheet.